In Frame

 About In Frame

-In Frame is a juried youth art show for any youth in Mariposa County, ages 11 to 18.
+In Frame is a juried youth art show for any youth attending school in Mariposa County, ages 11 to 18.
 This is a juried show which means that all submissions go through a panel of judges for review.
 If selected, the students’ art will be exhibited in Mariposa gallery spaces in Spring 2026.

 This year’s theme is All Things Pass.